dexalex84/docker_pentaho_ba/README.md

  ## Troubleshoting:

- Need to wait abut 5-7 minutes on 1 start.
+ Need to wait about 5-7 minutes on 1 start.
 If there is nothing on web http://docker_host_ip:8080/pentaho/Home:
   - Connnect to app_pentaho_ba via command:

     docker-compose exec app_pentaho_ba  /bin/bash

-    and check logs:
+  - Check logs:

     tail -f tomcat/logs/catalina.out
     or from host:
     docker-compose exec app_pentaho_ba tail -f tomcat/logs/catalina.out

-    also possible to stop ./stop-pentaho.sh and try to start debug version of service ./start-pentaho-debug.sh
+   - Also possible to stop ./stop-pentaho.sh

+     and start debug version of service ./start-pentaho-debug.sh